 Compiled by the Road Trip Alberta team

 A bull moose stands tall and proud, knee-deep in a misty pond, his giant antlers tangled with moss.
 His glassy eyes watch you – like a king watching his citizen – and you sense he’s in no hurry about anything.
-It’s serendipitous moments like these that draw hikers here for some of the best hikes in Jasper National Park, Banff’s less busy, northern brother.
+Serendipitous moments like these draw hikers here for some of the best hikes in Jasper National Park, Banff’s less busy northern brother.

-The moment you set foot out here, the pace of life seems to slow right down.
-From the laid back vibes of Jasper’s townsite, to the glacier-fed lakes and meandering alpine trails surrounding it, this 11,000 square kilometre park gives you the chance to experience nature with fewer crowds.
+The moment you set foot out here, life’s pace seems to slow.
+From the laid-back vibes of Jasper’s townsite to the glacier-fed lakes and meandering alpine trails, this 11,000-square-kilometre park gives you a chance to experience nature with fewer crowds.

 Best Hikes in Jasper National Park

 Some of the most beautiful hikes in Jasper are just minutes from the townsite, making it easy for all experience levels to embrace Jasper’s rugged wilderness.
-Keep in mind the hikes in town skew toward the quick and easy side of the scale, and should be able to be completed in 1 – 3 hours.
-(The great news is you’ll have time to fit in a hike between brunch and happy hour at Jasper Brewing Company)!
+Keep in mind the walks in town skew toward the short and easy side of the scale and should be able to be completed in 1 – 3 hours.
+(The great news is you’ll have time to fit in a hike between brunch and happy hour at Jasper Brewing Company–Temporarily Closed)!

 Jasper Discovery Trail

-This loop around the town is split into three sections and the complete distance is 8.3km.
-Be sure to follow the bear symbol on signs and there will be markers and maps to guide your way! can be started nearly anywhere.
+This loop around the town is split into three sections, and the total distance is 8.3km.
+Be sure to follow the bear symbol on signs, and there will be markers and maps to guide your way!
+It can be started nearly anywhere.

 Wapiti Trail

-This is a 4.7 km one way trail with no elevation.
-Depending on your speed and how many you photos you take, it will take 1-2 hours to complete.
+This easy hike is a 4.7 km one-way trail with no elevation.
+Depending on your speed and how many photos you take, it will take 1-2 hours to complete.

 Bighorn Alley

-This easy trail accessed via the north-east end of the Discovery Trail gives access to lakes Edith and Annette by going over the Moberly Bridge.
-It’s 4.3km one way and a very little elevation change (33m).
+This easy trail accessed via the northeast end of the Discovery Trail gives access to lakes Edith and Annette by going over the Moberly Bridge.
+It’s 4.3km one way and has very little elevation change (33m).

 Red Squirrel

-A very simple 1km (one way) trail gives beautiful views of the Athabasca River.
-There is no elevation change and takes 30 minutes to 1 hour to walk.
+An easy 1km (one-way) trail gives beautiful views of the Athabasca River.
+There is no elevation change, and it takes 30 minutes to 1 hour to walk.

 You can find more Jasper townsite trail information along with downloadable maps here.